maptime-ams/animated-borders-d3js/README.md

 2. D3 has some map projections built-in.
 We'll use [Albers USA projection](https://github.com/mbostock/d3/wiki/Geo-Projections#albersUsa), but feel free to experiment with [some of the others](https://github.com/mbostock/d3/wiki/Geo-Projections)!
 3. See http://bost.ocks.org/mike/map/ for more information!
 4. Load `states.json` (JSON array containing 13 decades of U.S. states)
-5. I've used the TopoJSON command line utility to convert NHGIS's Shapefiles to TopoJSON, this is why the objects in the JSON file are inside an object called `stdin`...
+5. `topojson.feature` will convert a TopoJSON object to a GeoJSON object.
+We'll start with just the first element in the TopoJSON array (`topologies[0]` = year 1790).
+I've used the TopoJSON command line utility to convert NHGIS's Shapefiles to TopoJSON, this is why the objects in the JSON file are inside an object called `stdin`...
 6. See http://bost.ocks.org/mike/map/ for more information!

 OK.
 Maybe you should just open the results in your browser!